-2.2.4a Do you use incentive measures1 such as those described in CoP14 Doc 14.32 to implement the Convention?
+2.2.4a Do you use incentive measures 16 such as those described in CoP14 Doc 14.32 to implement the

+Convention?
+Yes No

-Due diligence x \square
+Due diligence

-Compensatory mechanisms x □
+Compensatory mechanisms

-Compensatory mechanisms Certification
+Certification

-∐ x

-Communal property rights x
+Communal property rights

-Auctioning of quotas L x
+Auctioning of quotas

-Cost recovery or environmental charges x
+Cost recovery or environmental charges

 Enforcement incentives

-other measures, please provide a summary or link to ustoms and other enforcement authorities to ensure that mplemented with a minimum of delay
+If 'Yes' to any of the above, or if you use other measures, please provide a summa further information: ary or link to

-2.2.4b Have incentives harmful to biodiversity be een eliminated?
+2.2.4b Have incentives harmful to biodiversity been eliminated?
 Not at all

-Very little□
+Very little

-Somewhat x
+Somewhat

 Completely

-Defined as 'Social and economic incentives that promote and regulate sustainable management of and responsible trade in, wild flora and flora and promote effective enforcement of the Convention'.
+16 Defined as 'Social and economic incentives that promote and regulate sustainable management of and responsible trade in, wild flora and flora and promote effective enforcement of the Convention'.
 The intent of such measures is not to promote wildlife trade as such, but rather to ensure that any wildlife trade undertaken is conducted in a sustainable manner.

 Objective 2.3 Sufficient resources are secured at the national and international levels to implement capacity-building programmes.
 Aichi Target 12, Target 19 and Target 20.